palewire/go-big-with-github-actions/docs/matrix.md

         run: date > ./data/latest-scrape.txt
 ```

 Finally, we can add the same commit and push step as before.
-This time, we don't need to specify the state in the commit message, since all states are now included in the data folder.
+This time, we don't need to specify the state in the commit message since all states are now included in the data folder.

 {emphasize-lines="23-28"}
 ```yaml